 The severity of symptoms can vary from kitten to kitten, this may be down to the amount of colostrum each kitten has had.

 A presumptive diagnosis can be made from presenting symptoms.
 Confirmation will be via blood testing of the queen and the affected kitten(s).

 Remove type A kittens immediately, type B kittens can continue to nurse.

 Your veterinarian may perform a blood transfusion, preferably washed blood which removes the serum component containing alloantibodies from the kitten’s mother.
 This sounds counter-intuitive, why would you transfuse a different type of blood into the kitten, however, the queen’s blood is not going to respond to her own type B antibodies in the kitten’s blood.
 If the queen can not make a blood donation, then another type B cat should be used, again once the blood has been washed.
 After 3 days the kitten should be producing antibodies against type B blood, therefore if a second transfusion is required down the line, type A blood should be used in the Type A kitten.

 Prevention is the best way to address blood type incompatibilities.
 Avoiding mating a queen with a B blood type with a tom who has an A blood type.

 If such a mating does occur, preventing the kittens from drinking the colostrum will be necessary.
 It is always important to know the blood group of the queen prior to mating.
 With this knowledge, if you know the queen has a type B blood group, and are able to determine the blood type of the kitten(s) prior to her nursing any kittens with the same blood type as the queen (ie: B type), are fine to nurse.
-Any kittens which have type A blood with a type B queen must avoid nursing for the first 24 hours.
-They can either be fostered to a queen who has A blood type or given kitten milk replacer (KMR).
-After this, they can be returned to their mother.
+Type A kittens with a type B mother must avoid nursing from her for the first 24 hours.
+They can either go to a queen who has A blood type or given kitten milk replacer (KMR).
+After 24 hours the kittens can return to their mother and safely nurse.

 Why is it safe to return the kitten to its mother after 24 hours?